TaylorW-12/taylorWash.github.io/README.md

 - Industrial Engineering, B.S. at University of Miami
 - MSBA Candidate at Georgetown University
 ### Work Experience
-- Data Analyst at Pentagon
+- Data Analyst with TQI Solutions
 - Data Scientist at Northrop Grumman
 - RPA Developer at IBM
 - Industrial Engineer at American Express